schneipp/sql2rust/Readme.md

 I don't know - but i can tell you how I use it:

-In Azure Data Studio:
+In azure data studio:

-1) Right Click any Table and select "Script as Create"
+1) rightclick on any table and select "Script as Create"

-2) Select the relevant part (Create Table.. until the last field)
+2) select the relevant part ("Create Table.. until the last field)

-3) Paste the Selection into any Editor that supports stdin/stdout operations (of course (n)vim or helix)
+3) paste the selection into any editor that supports stdin/stdout operations (of course (n)vim or helix)

-4) Select the lines and type
+4) select the lines and type

 5) :!sql2rust

-6) Experience a wide range of bugs and create an issue here
+6) experience a wide range of bugs and create an issue here